 - ½ teaspoon ground white pepper

-- Place all sauce ingredients into a blender and set aside (so the cashews can soften).
+- Place all of the sauce ingredients (milk, cashews, granulated onion and garlic, white pepper, and kelp granules, if using) into a blender, and set aside for at least 15 minutes (so the cashews can soften).

-- Place the garbanzo beans into a food processor and pulse just until the beans are broken down (but not mushy), or smash them with a handheld bean or potato masher.
-Add to the soup pot.
+- Place the garbanzo beans into a food processor, and pulse just until the beans are broken up but not mushy (or use a fork or handheld bean masher).
+Add them to the soup pot.

-- Blend the sauce ingredients until smooth.
-Add to the soup pot and stir.
-(The mixture will be a little soupy, but it will firm up during baking.)
+- Blend the sauce ingredients until smooth, and stir into the pot.
+(The mixture may be soupy, but it will firm up during cooking.)

-- Spoon into a 9 by 13-inch baking dish (no oil or parchment paper is necessary).
-Bake uncovered for 35 to 40 minutes, until the top is lightly browned (see photo below).
-Cool at least 5 minutes before serving.
+- Spoon the mixture evenly into the baking dish, and bake uncovered for 35 to 40 minutes, or until the top is lightly browned.
+Let stand at least 5 minutes before serving.

 Fish flavor: If you'd like to add a little fish flavor, opt for the kelp granules or kelp powder above.
 I don't like any in mine (even though I used to love tuna); it's just too seaweedy for my tastes.
 But everyone's love of seaweed/kelp is different, so the amount you add will be up to you; but 2 to 3 teaspoons is a good amount to start with, and then add more to your taste.
 (Note that kelp granules are more potent than kelp powder.)